First Opium War: British

 The British military superiority during the conflict drew heavily on the strength of the Royal Navy.

 British warships carried more guns than their Chinese opponents and were manoeuvrable enough to evade Chinese boarding actions.
-Steam ships such as HMS Nemesis were able to move against winds and tides in Chinese rivers, and were armed with heavy guns and Congreve rockets.
+Steam ships such as the Nemesis were able to move against winds and tides in Chinese rivers, and were armed with heavy guns and Congreve rockets.
 Several of the larger British warships in China (notably the third-rates HMS Cornwallis, HMS Wellesley, and HMS Melville) carried more guns than entire fleets of Chinese junks.
 British naval superiority allowed the Royal Navy to attack Chinese forts with very little risk to themselves, as British naval cannons out-ranged the vast majority of the Qing artillery.

 British soldiers in China were equipped with Brunswick rifles and rifle-modified Brown Bess muskets, both of which possessed an effective firing range of 200–300 metres.
 British marines were equipped with percussion caps that greatly reduced weapon misfires and allowed firearms to be used in damp environments.
 In terms of gunpowder, the British formula was better manufactured and contained more sulphur than the Chinese mixture.
 This granted British weapons an advantage in terms of range, accuracy and projectile velocity.
 British artillery was lighter (owing to improved forging methods) and more manoeuvrable than the cannons used by the Chinese.
 As with the naval artillery, British guns out-ranged the Chinese cannon.